awilinska/RPiQuizGame/README.md

 PL version: https://drive.google.com/drive/folders/1RzCcup7-F9WJJ-bIYJ6SW_tVlXA5IZXv?usp=sharing
 ENG version: https://drive.google.com/drive/folders/1iScSTNkFEy-0QqyfbInXBag1A7NDawHB?usp=sharing

+You can find folder with Polish version in the repository.
+The files text_creator.py and variables.py are the same for both language versions.

 All of the sounds came from the https://mixkit.co/free-sound-effects/ , you have download it by your own according to the MixKit license. ans.mp3 - Retro arcade casino notification que.mp3 - Arcade video game bonus